 2018

-Squeeze (BA Degree Show), School of Fine Art, History of Art and Cultural Studies, University of Leeds, UK
+Squeeze (BA Degree Show), School of Fine Art, History of Art and Cultural Studies,

 2018

-After the Exploration of, School of Fine Art, History of Art and Cultural Studies, University of Leeds, Leeds, UK
+of Art and Cultural Studies, University of Leeds, Leeds, UK

-selected screenings & programmes
+selected official selections, screenings & programmes

 2024